manu19901991/H5-GPDMA-workshop-test-main/i3c/handson_i3c_controller.md

 # I3C hands-on: Introduction

-Goal of this hands-on is to create simple I3C example, basically a communication between two boards
+The goal of this hands-on is to create a simple I3C example, basically a communication between two boards:

 - Controller
 - Target